iMoonLab/DeepHypergraph/docs/source/start/structure.rst

 Add Early Self-loop and Late Self-Loop
 ++++++++++++++++++++++++++++++++++++++++++

-Self-loop is a important structure for feature learning especially for the simple graph structure.
+Self-loop is a important structure for feature learning especially for the graph structure.
-In the following examples, we introduce how to add early self-loop and late self-loop for spatial-based learning on the simple graph structure.
+In the following examples, we introduce how to add early self-loop and late self-loop for spatial-based learning on the graph structure.
-We use :math:`\mathbf{A} \in \mathbb{R}^{N \times N}` to indicate the adjacency matrix of a given simple graph and :math:`\mathbf{X} \in \mathbb{R}^{N \times C}` to indicate the features of vertices in the given simple graph.
+We use :math:`\mathbf{A} \in \mathbb{R}^{N \times N}` to indicate the adjacency matrix of a given graph and :math:`\mathbf{X} \in \mathbb{R}^{N \times C}` to indicate the features of vertices in the given graph.

     .. code:: python